IntelPython/sdc/README.rst

 that enables compilation of `Pandas*`_ operations.
 It automatically vectorizes and parallelizes the code by leveraging modern hardware instructions and by utilizing all available cores.

-Intel SDC's documentation can be found `here <https://intelpython.github.io/sdc-doc/>`_.
+Intel® SDC documentation can be found `here <https://intelpython.github.io/sdc-doc/>`_.

-Intel SDC uses special Numba build based on ``0.48.0`` tag for build and run.
+Intel® SDC uses special Numba build based on ``0.48.0`` tag for build and run.
 Required Numba version can be installed from ``intel/label/beta`` channel from the Anaconda Cloud.
 Note: For maximum performance and stability please use numba from ``intel/label/beta`` channel.

 Installing Binary Packages (conda and wheel)
 --------------------------------------------
-Intel SDC is available on the Anaconda Cloud intel/label/beta channel.
+Intel® SDC is available on the Anaconda Cloud intel/label/beta channel.
-Distribution includes Intel SDC for Python 3.6 and Python 3.7 for Windows and Linux platforms.
+Distribution includes Intel® SDC for Python 3.6 and Python 3.7 for Windows and Linux platforms.

-Intel SDC conda package can be installed using the steps below:
+Intel® SDC conda package can be installed using the steps below:
 ::

     > conda create -n sdc_env python=<3.7 or 3.6>
     > conda activate sdc_env
     > conda install sdc -c intel/label/beta -c intel -c defaults -c conda-forge --override-channels

-Intel SDC wheel package can be installed using the steps below:
+Intel® SDC wheel package can be installed using the steps below:
 ::

     > conda create -n sdc_env python=<3.7 or 3.6> pip